Are you looking for a job with purpose?

 Benefits of working in a remote or isolated area of Queensland

-We know there can be challenges with living and working in isolated and remote business areas - challenges that you don't necessarily have in other areas of Queensland.
-To encourage people to consider working in these remote areas - so we can maintain our supervision and rehabilitation work and continue to keep communities safe across the state - there are financial incentives offered for relocation and living expenses.
+We understand that living and working in isolated and remote areas can have its challenges - challenges you don't necessarily have in other areas of Queensland.
+To encourage people to consider working in these remote areas - so we can maintain our supervision and rehabilitation work and continue to keep communities safe across the state - there are financial incentives offered for relocation and living expenses in these areas.
 They're part of the Remote Area Incentive Scheme (RAIS).
-They're available for identified areas for permanent employees as wel and fixed term temporary employees who are engaged for greater than six months (including employees on secondment and relieving/higher duties arrangements).
+They're available for identified areas for permanent employees as well as fixed term temporary employees who are engaged for more than six months (including employees on secondment and relieving/higher duties arrangements).</p> <p>For areas not included in the RAIS, you may be eligible for reimbursement of relocation and transfer costs if you choose to relocate to take up a role in a regional or rural area, under Queensland Government's Directive 11/11.
+Ask our Talent Acquisition Team for more information - ccrecruitment@corrections.qld.gov.au

 View the RAIS policy